 Best succulents watering practices

 - Have a regular checking schedule of the moisture condition.
-The best practice in this regard is every two or three weeksâ€™ interval.
-This ensures that your succulents will get enough water intake.
+The best practice in this regard is every two or three weeks interval.

 - When checking the moisture, just squeeze a little amount of soil and see whether or not it clings to your finger.
 If not, tit is a clear sign that the soil is dry.
-Wet soil usually sticky and thus sticks to your finger.
+Wet soil is usually sticky,

 - Familiarize yourself with the weight of a pot with water versus a pot with dry soil.
 This is because water adds to the overall weight of the pot.
 Wet soil makes the whole pot denser than the pot with dry soil.
-In this way, you can easily determine the water needs of your succulent plants.
+In this way, you can easily determine the water needs of your succulents.

-Although succulents need sunlight, throughout the years, I learned that succulents grow healthier when they are not directly exposed to sunlight.
+Sunlight and water are two things every plant needs.
+Although succulents need sunlight, throughout the year, I learned that succulents grow healthier when they are not directly exposed to sunlight.
 Although some types of succulents can endure direct sunlight, many of them cannot.

 Succulents will seek the light.
 So if they are put in a dimly lit place, they tend to bend towards the source of the light.
 If that happens, you just want to rotate the shorter part towards the light.
 This will help to maintain your succulents in great shape.

 How much sunlight do succulents need?